 Yes – if the quality of the game corresponds to the target group of the award, i.e. “family and friends” in a broad sense.
 Nevertheless, the game must also fulfil the following basic conditions:

 - The rules and all other text relevant to the game must be written in German.

 - The game must be released in the current or previous year.
 Practically unchanged new editions or anniversary editions are excluded.

-- The game must be available in the shops at the time of the judging in May.
-The jury will not consider prototypes, drafts or very small print runs.
+- The game must be available in the shops at the time of the judging, because the jury does not consider prototypes, drafts or very small print runs.

 - There must be a German language distributor.

 - The game must be playable on its own.
 Expansions cannot be considered.

 What are the game-related criteria the “Spiel des Jahres” needs to fulfil?